Mapping Future Imaginaries – Global

 Kimbal Quist Bumstead

 Kimbal is an interdisciplinary artist based in London whose work spans painting, drawing, video and performance.
 He trained in Fine Art at the University of Leeds and the Academy of Fine Arts in Krakow, followed by a Masters degree in Performance and Theatre from Queen Mary University of London.
-Kimbal’s art is represented at London galleries including GX Gallery, Jane Newbery Gallery and Aeon gallery.
-He is an associate member of Livingmaps Network and is a freelance workshop leader.
+Kimbal’s art is represented at London galleries, including GX Gallery, Jane Newbery Gallery and Aeon Gallery.
+He is an associate member of the Livingmaps Network and is a freelance workshop leader.

 Find me: https://www.kimbalbumstead.com/